DETAILED ACTION

 Regarding the outlet valve being for an ostomy bag, however, the limitations of “ostomy bag” are considered functional language (describe the function of the bag to be used for the purpose of ostomy).
 While features of an apparatus may be recited either structurally or functionally, claims directed to an apparatus must be distinguished from the prior art in terms of structure rather than function, because apparatus claims cover what a device is, not what a device does (Hewlett-Packard Co. v.
 Bausch & Lomb Inc., 909 F.2d 1464, 1469, 15 USPQ2d 1525, 1528 (Fed.
 Cir.
 1990)).
 Thus, if a prior art structure is capable of performing the intended use as recited the claim, then it meets the claim.
 In the instant case, the device of Falconer discloses all the structure as claimed, and the disclosed bag is further stated for use for body waste or body fluids (Col. 1 lines 5-7).
 As such, it is capable of performing the functions as claimed (i.e., it is capable of functioning as an ostomy bag).

-Regarding the detent comprising a raised protrusion and provision of an audible or tactile confirmation that the outlet element is at, or near, the limit position, Jepsen teaches a detent 9 comprising raised protrusions (12 and 13) configured to ride over a protrusion 10 (protrusion 10 slides within detent 9) wherein at a limit position (position of recess 9 just prior to annular recess 11) that defines the point furthest from the first end at which the outlet element is in the closed configuration with protrusion 10 entering annular recess 11 when in the open configuration, the detent 9 includes a raised protrusion 12 that provides tactile feedback to the user of the position of the valve with regard to its open and closed configuration (¶0027 bumps are there to provide tactile feedback to the user of the position of the valve stem with respect to the housing…when the user feels the proximal bump 12 during twisting of the valve stem, the user will know that the annular recess has been reached) for the purpose of providing tactile feedback to the user as to the open and closed configuration of the device ¶0027.
+Furthermore, Jepsen, in the same field endeavor of valved outlets for ostomy devices (Abstract), teaches raised protrusions (12 and 13) configured to ride over a detent comprising an elongate protrusion 10 at a limit position (position of recess 9 just prior to annular recess 11) that defines the point furthest from the first end at which the outlet element is in the closed configuration with protrusion 10 entering annular recess 11 when in the open configuration, the raised protrusion 12 that provides tactile feedback to the user of the position of the valve with regard to its open and closed configuration (¶0027 bumps are there to provide tactile feedback to the user of the position of the valve stem with respect to the housing…when the user feels the proximal bump 12 during twisting of the valve stem, the user will know that the annular recess has been reached) for the purpose of providing tactile feedback to the user as to the open and closed configuration of the device ¶0027.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the detent of Falconer to have comprised the raised protrusions within that interacts with the protrusion in which the detent rides over and provides tactile confirmation that the outlet element is at, or near, the limit position, as taught by Jepsen, for the purpose of providing tactile feedback to the user as to the open and closed configuration of the device ¶0027.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the detent of Falconer in view of Nakagami to have positioned such that it interacts with the protrusion in which the detent rides over and provides tactile confirmation that the outlet element is at, or near, the limit position, that defines the point furthest from the first end at which the outlet element is in the closed configuration as taught by Jepsen, for the purpose of providing tactile feedback to the user as to the open and closed configuration of the device ¶0027.

-Regarding claim 5, Falconer in view of Jepsen suggest the outlet valve as claimed in claim 1.
-Falconer further discloses the detent is further configured to engage at least one protrusion at a point during rotation of the outlet element that corresponds to the second end of the arc of rotation (detent is in contact with and rides over the protrusion throughout the arc of rotation from the closed position to the open position and therefore includes a point during rotation of the outlet element that corresponds to the second end of the arc of rotation).
+Regarding claim 5, Falconer in view Nakagami and Jepsen suggest the outlet valve as claimed in claim 1.
+Falconer in view of Nakagami in view of Jepsen further suggest the detent is further configured to engage at least one protrusion at a point during rotation of the outlet element that corresponds to the second end of the arc of rotation (detent riding over the protrusions at the limit position into the open configuration would result in engagement of the protrusion during rotation of the outlet element that corresponds to the second end of the arc of rotation, i.e. the open configuration).

-Regarding claim 8, Falconer in view of Jepsen suggest the outlet valve as claimed in claim 1.
+Regarding claim 8, Falconer in view Nakagami and Jepsen suggest the outlet valve as claimed in claim 1.
 Falconer further discloses the outlet tube is rotatable in a plane generally perpendicular to an attachment face of the valve base (arc of rotation occurs in plane perpendicular to attachment face 20 as seen in figs. 6-8).

-Regarding claim 10, Falconer in view of Jepsen suggest the outlet valve as claimed in claim 1.
+Regarding claim 10, Falconer in view Nakagami and Jepsen suggest the outlet valve as claimed in claim 1.
 Falconer further discloses the outlet element is configured such that in the limit position, in use, the outlet tube is angled generally upwards and at an acute angle to the valve base (see below illustrative diagram of Fig. 7 and 8).

 PNG